 Charlie Brown looked down at his shoes, his feet not even touching the floor.
 He swung his legs back and forth and Schroeder watched him with growing irritation.
 “I just thought you…well, I mean, you don’t really like playing for other’s anymore, do you?
 I just thought it became more of a personal passion, something you wanted to keep to yourself.
 You don’t perform for our school play’s anymore, so I just…” he stopped there, twiddling his fingers, looking uncomfortable.

 Schroeder opened his mouth to refute the claim, but realizing that Charlie Brown was right, that he hadn’t offered to perform for their school in quite some time, or for anyone as a matter of fact, his mouth snapped shut.
-Frustrated that he had been bested, especially when it was to someone like Charlie Brown, he crossed his arms and huffed, sending his bangs airborne for a few short seconds.
+Frustrated that he had been bested, especially when it was to someone like Charlie Brown, he crossed his arms and huffed, sending his bangs airborn for a few short seconds.
 “It’s only because no one enjoys the classics anymore.
 Everyone wants to play something new age.
 Even teachers today don’t appreciate the classics.”

-“I appreciate the classics,” Charlie Brown said, jumping in with his his two sense.
+“I appreciate the classics,” Charlie Brown said, jumping in with his his two cents.
 Then, realizing his opinion hadn’t been wanted to begin with, he sucked in his lips and went back to staring at his shoes.

 “Yeah, me too.”
 Schroeder said, smiling softly, letting some of the hostility he was feeling disappear.
 Even though Charlie Brown was a blockhead, he always knew what to say to make Schroeder feel a little better, even if the other boy didn’t realize it, or wasn’t purposely trying to.
 He was just so comically awkward that anything he said or did was enough to put a smile on the musician’s face.
 He rolled his shoulders, relaxing the muscles.
 Placing his hands back on the keys, he started to play–